Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Healthcare organizations that need HIPAA-compliant communication methods.

-We do not recommend Nextiva for …
+We don’t recommend Nextiva for …

 • Very small businesses and independent contractors looking for basic phone service.